Okonu/Okonu/README.md

 - 👋 Hi, I’m @Okonu
-- 👀 I’m interested in distributed tech(block chain), artificial intelligence and software dev.
+- 👀 I’m interested in Cloud, DevOps and Software development.
 - 🌱 I’m currently learning how best to optimize resources for adaptability in a fast changing world.
-- 💞️ I’m looking to collaborate on AI, Blockchain, Software dev
+- 💞️ I’m looking to collaborate on Software development
 - 📫 Reach me via ianyakundi015@gmail.com.